Skip to main content

 Supported message types

-Promotional and transactional messages
+Marketing and transactional messages

 1. The organization sends a request typically of the form To, Stream, Body/ Template, Media, Schedule, Customer to Falu.